Kidrauh/neural-atlasing/README.md

 ## Evaluation

-To conduct the atlas-as-bridge evaluation of segmentation DICE scores and Local Normalized Cross-Correlation (LNCC), run `scripts/eval.sh JobName`, and the evaluation results are stored in `$NFS/code/sinf/results/{JobName}/stats.txt`.
+To conduct the atlas-as-bridge evaluation of segmentation DICE scores and Local Normalized Cross-Correlation (LNCC), run `scripts/eval.sh JobName NumLabels`, where `NumLabels` refers to the number of regions in your segmentations.
+For example, in our experiment we segmented the uterine to `NumLabels=5` parts, namely placenta, amniotic fluid, fetal body, fetal brain, and fetal eyes.
+The evaluation results are stored in `$NFS/code/sinf/results/{JobName}/stats.txt`.